WEA-107 Turn Around…Don’t Drown®

 KNW-134 Family First

 KNW-134Family First Adapted and modified for the Gulf Coast area by Earl Pack, AE5PA.
 Base material from an 8/22/2007 Cook County ARES training article by Gregory D. Rosenberg AB9MZ.
-Used with the permission of Gregory D. Rosenberg.
-It is great that many of us give of our time and volunteer in ARES or similar organizations. … Read more
+Used with the permission of Gregory D. Rosenberg.edited 05 Aug 2025 by Paul Smith (K5PRS) It is great that many of us give of our time … Read more

 KNW-133 Vacation Go-Kits